invertase/react-native-firebase-docs/docs/auth/ios.md

 Run `pod update`.

-?> If you plan to make use of email sign-in links then you'll also need to follow the [Dynamic Links for iOS installation guide]](version /links/iOS).
+?> If you plan to make use of email sign-in links then you'll also need to follow the [Dynamic Links for iOS installation guide](version /links/ios).